NSBum/AVRTiny1_TM1637/README.md

 # AVRTiny1_TM1637

-This is a library that allows embedded developers working with the tinyAVR(R) 1-series MCUs to interface these devices to seven-segment LED displays.
+This is a library that allows embedded developers working with the tinyAVR® 1-series MCUs to interface these devices to seven-segment LED displays.
 These devices are commonly found on AliExpress and similar sites as 4 digit modules, though variants are also seen.

 This code is tested with the ATtiny 1616 but other devices in this series should work fine also.